The Mob Comes for Liz Cheney

 The moment has been brewing for a while.
 Cheney was one of 10 Republicans in the House who voted to impeach Trump for his role in inciting a Jan.
 6 insurrection at the Capitol designed to overturn the results of the election.
 Cheney has never second-guessed herself.
 Trump had stood near the base of the Washington Monument and ordered his supporters to march on the Capitol.
 Once there, they violently stormed the iconic marble halls, vandalized the storied halls, raided offices and plundered what they found.
 Members of Congress hid in closets and conference rooms, ducked under balcony rails and rushed to bunkers.
 More than 140 people were injured and five died.

 More than 400 people have now been criminally charged for their role in the raid on Washington.
 But the mob mentality outside the building didn’t seem troubling for GOP lawmakers, who embraced their own mob mindset this morning.
-Faced with a choice — joining Cheney in saying Trump was a loser who inspired violence and looting or perpetuating Trump’s false claims that he was the rightful President still — the Republicans decided to go the easier path.
+Faced with a choice — joining Cheney in saying Trump was a loser who inspired violence or perpetuating Trump’s false claims that he was the rightful President still — the Republicans decided to go the easier path.

 Cheney, who remains a member of Congress, made clear she had no plans to move into irrelevance.
 She met the reporters gathered outside the meeting space and vowed to continue her fight against Trump and Trumpism.
 “I will do everything I can to ensure that the former President never again gets anywhere near the Oval Office,” Cheney said.
 Moments later, she was sitting down with NBC News’ Savannah Guthrie for her first interview as the defacto leader of the GOP’s internal opposition.
 “This is the opening salvo in that battle, and it’s a battle we have to win,” Cheney said.